ergoplatform/ergodocs/docs/dev/get-started.md

 ## App development

 Developers have a plethora of tools, libraries, SDKs, frameworks, and utilities at their disposal to seamlessly interact with the blockchain, craft applications, and present them to users.
 Navigate through the [Developer Section](start.md) to use grid buttons that help refine your technical stack requirements and pinpoint the ideal tooling.

 If you're aiming to develop a comprehensive decentralized application on Ergo, consider the following SDKs and frameworks tailored to your specific needs:

+/// admonition | As a spreadsheet!
+Most repositories are also categories on [grist](https://ergo.getgrist.com/jf9KPR1HUDJH/Project-Management).
+This is a great place to start if you're looking for a specific repository or want to see what's currently being worked on.
+///

 ##### **Primary SDKs**